nerdingitout/nerdingitout/README.md

 ### Hi there!
  <p align="center">
   <br><image src="https://cdn.dribbble.com/users/2789762/screenshots/8630894/media/583b209224b027954cb6e8b9901cb731.gif" width="250"><br>
    I'm Masa.
 Developer Advocate at IBM focusing on AI, DevOps & Microservices.
 I work with the developer community to build solutions, and deliver talks and workshops on the latest technologies.
+I like to work on content and projects on OpenShift and NLP projects like chatbots.
-   <br><br>You can contact me on <a href="https://twitter.com/masa_mhha">Twitter</a> or <a href="https://www.linkedin.com/in/masa-abushamleh-16ba2a11a/">LinkedIn</a>
+   <br><br>If you are interested to learn more about my work or collaborate on future projects, you can contact me on <a href="https://twitter.com/masa_mhha">Twitter</a> or <a href="https://www.linkedin.com/in/masa-abushamleh-16ba2a11a/">LinkedIn</a>
      </p>
 <p align="center">